ClemRec/ADM-HW1/README.md

 (http://aris.me/contents/teaching/data-mining-ds-2020/homeworks/homework1.pdf)

-The Jupiter Notebook contains the script of each solved exercise.
+The Jupiter Notebook **scripts_hw1** contains the script of each solved exercise divided per argument.

+The pdf file **stamps_HW1** contains the screenshots of the succeded exercises.